-Armenia's Azerbaijani are primarily Muslims of the Shi'ite sect, but there are a number of Hanafite Muslims as well.
+Armenia's Azerbaijanis are primarily Muslims of the Shi'ite sect, but there are a number of Hanafite Muslims as well.
 Twenty percent of the Azerbaijani in Armenia are non-religious.

-Islam among the Azerbaijani is a reflection of the historical ties that exist between Azerbaijan and Iran.
-Until the twentieth century, most Azerbaijani identified themselves as Muslims rather than Azerbaijani or Turks.
+Islam among the Azerbaijanis is a reflection of historical ties that exist between Azerbaijan and Iran.
+Until the twentieth century, most Azerbaijanis identified themselves as Muslims rather than Azerbaijani or Turks.
 They believe that being a "spiritual community of Islam" was much more important than being a nation.

 Among the Azerbaijani, religious practices are less restrictive of women's activities than in Muslim countries.
-The majority of Azerbaijani women have jobs outside the home, and a few have attained leadership positions.
+Many Azerbaijani women have jobs outside the home, and a few have attained leadership positions.
 However, some evidence of the traditional, restrictive female role remains.

-Although this small group of Azerbaijani lives in a predominantly Christian nation, the long standing bitterness between the Muslims and Christians prevents them from receiving the Gospel.
-The Bible and the Jesus film are available in the Azeri language; however, there are no known Azerbaijani believers in Armenia.
+Although this small group of Azeris lives in a predominantly Christian nation, the long standing bitterness between Muslims and Christians prevents them from receiving the Gospel.
+The Bible and the Jesus film are available in the Azeri language.

-* Ask the Lord to send long-term missionaries to Armenia to share Christ with the Azerbaijani.
+* Ask the Lord to send long-term missionaries to Armenia to share Christ with Azerbaijanis.

 * Pray that prayer teams will be raised up to go and to break up the soil through worship and intercession.

-* Pray that God will open doors for Christian businessmen to share Christ with the Azerbaijani.
+* Pray that God will open doors for Christian businessmen to share Christ with Azerbaijanis.